-- Have different educational and behavioural needs and aspirations. - Require different strategies for learning. - Acquire, assimilate and communicate information at different rates. - Need a range of different teaching approaches and experiences. - Need varying types of emotional and wellbeing support.
+- Have different educational and behavioural needs and aspirations, - Require different strategies for learning, - Acquire, assimilate and communicate information at different rates, - Need a range of different teaching approaches and experiences. - Need varying types of emotional and wellbeing support.

-Teachers respond initially to children's needs by:
+Teachers respond to children's needs by:

-- Quality first teaching and adaptation. - Assess Plan Do Review cycle (SEN Code of Practice) and seeking advice about pupils' needs in order to plan effectively for them. - Providing support for children who need help with communication and interaction, to develop their interaction and social skills. - Ensuring children have access to resources such as visual communication devices, hearing loops and any other specialist resources. - Planning to develop children's understanding through the use of all available senses and experiences. - Planning for children's full participation in learning, and in physical and practical activities. - Helping children to manage their behaviour and to take part in learning effectively and safely.

-- Helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning. - Ensuring that pupils' well-being is addressed and supported alongside other needs. - Ensuring that children have support to build friendships and have positive age appropriate social interactions. - Celebrating pupil's achievements and making sure their views are reflected in their provision. - Liaising with the Inclusion Lead/SENDCo and parents to ensure the best possible outcomes for pupils.
+- Assessing carefully and seeking advice about pupils' needs in order to plan effectively for them, - Providing support for children who need help with communication and interaction, to develop their interaction and social skills. - Ensuring children have access to resources such as visual communication devices, hearing loops and any other specialist resources, - Planning to develop children's understanding through the use of all available senses and experiences, - Planning for children's full participation in learning, and in physical and practical activities, - Helping children to manage their behaviour and to take part in learning effectively and safely, - Helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning, - Ensuring that pupils' well-being is addressed and supported alongside other needs, - Ensuring that children have support to build friendships and have positive age appropriate social interactions, - Celebrating pupil's achievements and making sure their views are reflected in their provision, - Liaising with the Inclusion Lead/SENDCO and parents to ensure the best possible outcomes for pupils.

-The school is built on one level and all rooms are fully accessible for all pupils.
+The school is built on one level and all rooms are fully accessible.
 There are four disabled toilets.
-Reasonable adjustments would be made for pupils and their individual needs.